Shrimp Piccata is a seafood lovers riff on classic Chicken Piccata. Sweet, succulent shrimp are tossed in a buttery, lemony, caper studded sauce.

 - Kosher Salt and Freshly Ground Black Pepper: If you use fine salt, reduce the amount by half.

 Piccata as an Italian dish that’s classically prepared with sliced chicken or veal that is dredged in flour and pan fried in a rich sauce of butter, fresh lemon juice and capers.
-This Shrimp Piccata recipe is a simplified version of the classic, made with shrimp instead of meat.
+This Shrimp Piccata recipe is a simplified version of the classic, made with shrimp instead of meat (as is this Salmon Piccata).
 No slicing required.
 And, in this version, the shrimp has a light coating of cornstarch instead of flour which crisps up beautifully in a sizzling mixture of olive oil and butter.

 To round out your meal…